ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 ## Assumptions

 - Each physical signal can be decomposed into a list of logical signals, all of which are associated with a signaling system.
-- Blocks have a type
+- Blocks have a type.
-- It is possible to determine, given only the signal, its delimiting properties
+- It is possible to determine, given only the signal, its delimiting properties.
-- blocks never cross route boundaries
+- blocks never cross route boundaries.
-- blocks which are not covered by routes do not exist, or can be ignored
+- blocks which are not covered by routes do not exist, or can be ignored.
-- At any time, trains only use one signaling system capable of transmitting movement authority
+- At any time, trains only use one signaling system capable of transmitting movement authority.

 # Design of Signaling Systems

 Each signaling system has:

-- A unique identifier (a string)
+- A unique identifier (a string).
 - A set of roles:
-    - Transmission of Movement Authority
+    - Transmission of Movement Authority;
-    - Transmission of speed limits
+    - Transmission of speed limits.
 - Its signal state type, which enables deducing:
-    - The graphical representation of the signal
+    - The graphical representation of the signal;
-    - How a train would react to the signal
+    - How a train would react to the signal;
-    - If the signal state constrains Movement Authority
+    - If the signal state constrains Movement Authority.
-- The signal parameter types, names and description, which enable front-end edition of signal parameters
+- The signal parameter types, names and description, which enable front-end edition of signal parameters.
 - The block and route conditions, which enable evaluating whether a signal delimits blocks or routes, given its parameters.

-Note that if a signaling system has a dual role of transmitting MA and speed limits, not all signals in this system are necessarily tasked with transmitting speed limit information.
+Note that if a signaling system has a dual role of transmitting Movement Authority (MA) and speed limits, not all signals in this system are necessarily tasked with transmitting speed limit information.